-Amazon is set to release their new Fire TV Stick at the end of November.
-I’m totally non-tech, but here’s my best attempt at understanding how the Fire TV Stick:
+Amazon has their own streaming device, the Fire TV Stick.
+I’m totally non-tech, but here’s my best attempt at understanding how the Fire TV Stick works:

 What exactly is this thing?
-The Fire TV Stick connects to your TV’s HDMI port and allows you to stream almost anything, including Netflix, Amazon Instant Video (which is free if you have Amazon Prime), Hulu Plus, YouTube.com, Pandora, PBS Kids and more.
+The Fire TV Stick connects to your TV’s HDMI port and allows you to stream almost anything, including Netflix, Amazon Instant Video (which is free if you have Amazon Prime), Hulu Plus, YouTube.com, Pandora, PBS Kids, the new Disney+ and more.

 Most gaming devices that allow for streaming do charge a fee to use (monthly or yearly).
 The Fire TV Stick, Roku, Chromecast (Chromecast doesn’t have a remote), and Blu-ray players do not charge any fees to use it (again, you do have to pay for Netflix or Hulu Plus).
 The only reason I see to continue to use your gaming device for streaming is if you use the subscription (like XBOX Live) to game with other people on the web.
 If you’re only using XBOX Live for streaming, you’re getting screwed.

-Our family gave up cable almost two years ago and it hasn’t been terrible, but we definitely utilize more than just Netflix.
+Our family gave up cable over four years ago and it hasn’t been terrible, but we definitely utilize more than just Netflix.
 This is our current screen-watching set-up:

-2. Hulu Plus ($8/month) — I simply could not live with my HP.
+2. Hulu (starts $5.99/month with commercials and $11.99/month without) — I simply could not live with my Hulu.
 This is how we watch most current network TV shows.
-They currently have most FOX, ABC, NBC, Comedy Central and some CBS shows.
-The new episode comes out two days later and you can typically watch all the current season’s episodes and sometimes past seasons (you’ll most likely have to catch up on longer-running seasons on Netflix).
-This is how we watch Master Chef Junior, So You Think You Can Dance, The Voice, Black-ish (absolutely HILARIOUS), Brooklyn 99, The Goldbergs, and others.
+They have most FOX, ABC, NBC, Comedy Central and some CBS shows in addition to their original programming.
+The new episode shows up on Hulu Plus the next day and you can typically watch all the current season’s episodes and sometimes past seasons (you’ll most likely have to catch up on longer-running seasons on Netflix).

 *Please note: There are some nasty, nasty shows available on both Netflix and Hulu Plus, so set up your queue so you only see the stuff you want and only allow your kids to search for shows when you’re in the room.